gtk-rs/gir/README.md

 work_mode = "sys"
 ```

-Also, you can mark some functions that has suffix `_utf8` on Windows:
+You can mark some functions that has suffix `_utf8` on Windows:

 ```toml
 [[object]]